Planning your Visit!

 - Post Adoption advice as your new pet adjusts to the home

-- All our animals have been examined by veterinary staff and received a behavior assessment
+- All our animals have been examined by veterinary staff and received a behavior assessment.
+You will receive a behavioral note about their time in our care.

 The Cost Comparison Of Adopted Animal Vs. A “Free Pet”